kervinucf/Certified-Environmental-Health-Professional-Directory/README.md

 Live Here: https://superb-peony-a1c93b.netlify.app/

-This application is designed to help users access and cross-reference information about active certified environmental health professionals and public Florida state government employee records.
-By using this application, users can easily find relevant information about certified professionals in the environmental health field and their current status within the state government.
+This application is designed to help contractor or other interested parties access and cross-reference information about active certified environmental health professionals and public Florida state government employee records.
+By using this application, relevant information about certified professionals in the environmental health field can be easily found to contact the needed inspector.

 ## Features